I am a lecturer in the Law School and teach in the area of criminal law.

 I obtained my PhD from Keele University in 2015 where I examined the use of out of court disposals.
 The study was funded by the Magistrates Association and Keele University and examined the use of on the spot fines / penalties for a variety of illegal behaviour, including; parking, speeding, illegal motoring, littering and minor disorder.

-Since obtaining my PhD I have conducted a number of research projects for organisations in the field of parking regulation.
+Since obtaining my PhD I have conducted a number of research projects for organisations in the field of road traffic regulation including the British Parking Association, the Traffic Penalty Tribunal, PATROL, and the RAC Foundation

 Prior to completing my PhD I worked as a local government officer, in licensing and enforcement, for a west midlands local authority for 6 years.
 I obtained a Master’s Degree in Human Rights, Globalisation and Justice from Keele University in 2009 and Law Degree (First Class Honours) from Staffordshire University in 2003.

-My research interests lie in the field of regulatory and administrative justice, with a special focus on crimes of the law abiding and the impacts of regulatory justice experiences of the criminal justice system.
-In particular I am interested in how ostensibly law abiding citizens react to being labelled a problem by the justice system, especially in the field of parking and parking enforcement.
+My research interests lie in the field of regulatory and administrative justice, with a special focus on road traffic regulation, parking regulation, crimes of the law abiding and the impacts of regulatory justice experiences of the criminal justice system.
+In particular, I am interested in how the law regulates ordinary behaviour in complex systems, principally relating to road traffic regulation.

 2016, Liverpool Hope University, UK, PGCert LTHE